 The framework embraces cross-fertilised concepts comprising three parameters: the management practices, the alignment processes, and the outcomes (Figure 1).

-The management practices include recruitment, professional development, performance evaluation, and compensation dimensions adopted from the literature on academic personnel management (Fumasoli, 2018; Kekäle, 2015, 2018; Musselin, 2013; Pausits et , 2022).
-In this study, recruitment refers to job advertising, screening, interviewing, and contract employees.
+The management practices include recruitment, professional development, performance evaluation, and compensation dimensions adopted from the literature on academic personnel management (Fumasoli, 2018; Kekäle, 2015, 2018; Musselin, 2013; Pausits et al., 2022).
+Academic careers refer to sequential positions obtained over academic life, from job entry to retirement (Fumasoli, 2018).
+Academic career management refers to activities and processes (Musselin, 2013), which generally consist of recruitment, professional development, performance evaluation, and pay and benefits (Pausits et al., 2022).

+In this study, recruitment refers to job advertising, screening, interviewing, and contracting employees.
 In academic employment, recruitment of academics is vital to attracting, selecting, and hiring potential people for teaching and research positions (Kekäle, 2015).
 Professional development refers to continuous activities to enhance employee abilities and skills for job performance.
 In academia, professional development refers to supporting and building academic careers (Musselin, 2013).
 Performance evaluation generally measures employee achievement based on the agreed terms and conditions.
 In the university setting, performance evaluation refers to evaluative processes to measure effectiveness and to give feedback to foster academic career development.
 The compensation includes salaries and benefits to motivate academic staff, secure their financial and emotional well-being, and retain them working with the institutions (Pausits et al., 2022).

 The alignment processes refer to the consistent execution of management practices to develop employee capacities to perform according to organizational goals.
 Bowen and Ostroff (2004) (also see Ostroff and Bowen, 2016) noted that alignment can be strategically and internally enhanced to develop employee competencies.
 Strategic alignment refers to the congruence between the university strategy and the execution of academic staff management, and internal alignment is accrued through daily coordination of the management functions expressed through rigorous recruitment, relevant training, fair payment, and merit-based promotion.
 The study argues that strategic and internal alignment of management practices can enhance the competencies of academics.